neelsoumya/dsMiscellaneous/README.md

-## Instructions for using DataSHIELD
+## Instructions for using DataSHIELD as a developer

 * opal_instructions.txt